rollingedit/YouTube-Album-Splitter/README.md

 Split a YouTube album video into separate song files automatically.

-Paste a YouTube link, and this tool downloads the audio, splits it by the video's chapter timestamps, adds album art, fixes track numbers, and saves clean individual Opus files like:
+Paste a YouTube link, and this tool downloads the audio, splits it by the video's YouTube song markers, adds album art, fixes track numbers, and saves clean individual Opus files like:

 ```text
 1. Song Name.opus